Denver Homes Online

 Why Did This Happen?

-Many uncontrollable events lead to a short sale or foreclosure.
+Many uncontrollable events happen in life that lead to a short sale or foreclosure.
 Unexpected illnesses, divorce, job relocation, active military duty, unemployment, local economic conditions, excessive debt, financial insolvency, a death in the family, or any combination of these events.

-Another common reason for homeowners to seek short sale assistance is directly related to the financial and credit market collapse of a few years back.
-The resulting decline in property values during that economic collapse, resulted in many mortgage loans exceeding the current value of their homes.
-In this scenario, it wasn't possible for the homeowner to sell and move, without brining a sack of money to the closing table.
-Thus, many homeowners request short sale assistance from their mortgage lender if they can no longer stay in the home or make the payments.
+Another common reason for homeowners to seek short sale assistance is related to the financial and credit market collapse several years ago.
+The resulting decline in property values during that collapse, resulted in many mortgage loans exceeding the current value of the real estate.
+Given this, it wasn't possible for the homeowner to sell and move, without bringing a sack of money to the closing table.
+That is why some homeowners still seek short sale assistance from their mortgage lender, if they can no longer make the payments.

 Plan Ahead And Discover Your Options

-Homeowners facing these types of economic hardships may have a foreclosure looming, but are often too proud or uninformed to do anything about it, until its too late.
+Homeowners facing economic hardships may have a foreclosure looming, but are often too proud or uninformed to do anything about it, until its too late.
 Before considering bankruptcy or allowing the bank to foreclose, consider a short sale.
-Below, is a list of the many benefits for homeowners to agree to participate in a short sale, versus being foreclosed upon.
+Although there is no guarantee your lender will agree to a short sale, here is a list of the benefits of participating in a short sale, versus being foreclosed upon.

 Benefits Of A Short Sale Versus Foreclosure